iceywil/irc-1/README.md

 MODE #chan l

 ### Terminal 3
+irssi
+/connect localhost 6667 tt
 nc -C localhost 6667
-PASS test
+PASS tt
 NICK tom
 USER tom0 0 * :Thomas
 JOIN #chan
 PRIVMSG #chan :This is a msg testtttt
 PRIVMSG will :This is a priv msg test

-### Terminal 4
-nc -C localhost 6667
-PASS test
-NICK mehdi
-USER meh0 0 * :di
-JOIN #chan